YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 | Rearrange image dimensions                | Dimensions change from HxWxC to CxHxW (channels first).                                                              |

-5) **Create PyTorch Image Dataset:**: Develop PyTorch datasets for handling image data, incorporating the specified transformations.
+5) **Create PyTorch Image Dataset**: Develop PyTorch datasets for handling image data, incorporating the specified transformations.

 6) **Create PyTorch Dataloader**: Set up a PyTorch dataloader to efficiently load and batch the image data for model training.